rilwanfit/Developer-Guides/Testing/index.md

 This pyramid reflect the quantity of the tests that you should have in relation to one another in order to have a well-tested application.

 [https://martinfowler.com/bliki/TestPyramid.html](https://martinfowler.com/bliki/TestPyramid.html)

+## TDD
+TDD breaks coding into three steps.
+First, create the test.
+Second, write the minimum amount of code to get that test to pass.
+And third, now that your tests are passing, you can safely refactor your code to make it fancier.
+*   Can reduce bug density
+*   Can encourage more modular designs
+*   Can reduce code complexity

 ## Acceptance Test
 What is acceptance test?